compilable/driva-test/SOLUTION.md

 - Data is stored to local storage before sending to the server.
 - Error messages are modularized to be loaded from the 3rd party service to support internationalization.
 - I have added a few TODO's that could have been done if time permits.
 These includes moving certain code to separate components, adding caching for performance etc.
+- Definelty more unit-test to be added if time permits.

 ## ui screenshots